What is the number one cause of spoiled meat? – it is a common question all over the world for meat lovers.

 To prevent cross-contamination, be sure to use separate cutting boards and knives for meat and other food items.

-Why cooking meat at too low of a temperature is a cause of spoiled meat?
+Cooking meat at too low of a temperature cause of spoiled meat

 Cooking meat at too low of a temperature is a cause of spoiled meat because it doesn’t kill all the bacteria that may be present.